 Election Day National Holiday – Top 3 Pros and Cons

-Election Day in the United States has occurred on the Tuesday following the first Monday in November ever since President John Tyler signed an 1845 law establishing a specific voting day for the entire country.
-[1] The decision was made taking into account farmers, a large portion of the voting constituency at the time, who would not have been able to travel to polling places in winter months or during planting or harvest times.
-[2] Sundays were for rest and worship, and on Wednesdays farmers typically sold their crops at the market, making Tuesdays the best day of the week.
-[1]
+The decision was made taking into account farmers, a large portion of the voting constituency at the time, who would not have been able to travel to polling places in winter months or during planting or harvest times.
+Sundays were for rest and worship, and on Wednesdays farmers typically sold their crops at the market, making Tuesdays the best day of the week.
+[1] [2]

 Over time, voting rights expanded from only white, male landowners age 21 and older to include women and people of color, as well as citizens age 18 and up, resulting in a dramatic increase in the voting-eligible population and a shift in voter demographics.
 [3] In 1800, 83% of the American labor force was agrarian, but today only 11% of total US employment is agriculture-related.
 [4][5]

-The United States currently has 10 national holidays, including Memorial Day, Independence Day, and Christmas Day.
-[6] Election Day could be made a holiday if a bill were passed by the House and Senate then signed into law by the president.
-Approximately two million people who work for the federal government would be given a paid day off, and private companies might follow suit.
-[7] A handful of states have made election day a state holiday, including New York, Hawaii, Kentucky, and, in Apr.
-2020, Virginia.
-[36]
+Election Day could be made a holiday if a bill were passed by the U.S Congress then signed into law by the president.
+Approximately two million people who work for the federal government would then be given a paid day off, and private companies might follow suit.
+[7]

 Would making Election Day a federal holiday increase voter turnout and celebrate democracy?
 Or is it an optimistic idea that would exclude already disadvantaged voters while failing to increase turnout?